abtzpro/BlockerBoy/README.md

 ## BlockerBoy

+A work in progress, basic NIDS and nefarious traffic cross-referencer/blocker, for windows based dmachines

 ## Usage

 You can use "NIDS2.py" as a basic network intrusion detection system to export live real time network logs as "nids.log". (these logs can further be used for an SEIM)